haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-From AXVE0, 15D962:
+# From BPEE0, 1EC105:
-trainerbattle 02 GRUNT~31 0 <197270> <1972AC> <section0>
+trainerbattle 02 CALVIN 0 <294513> <29457C> <section0>
 {
-Wahahah, I grew weary of waiting!
-You owe me a battle, too!
+If you have POKéMON with you, then
+you're an official POKéMON TRAINER!
+You can't say no to my challenge!
 }
 {
-Tired of waiting...
-Lost and dazed...
+Arrgh, I lost\.
+I should have trained mine more\.
 }
 ```
 Notes: